Skip to Content

 The North Cascades Highway, an incredibly scenic drive along a mountain pass, is usually open in September as well.
 Driving this road is one of the best things to do in the North Cascades NP, so don’t miss it!

-September also means cooler temperatures, with daytime temperatures averaging at around 60°F (16°C).
-This is perfect for hiking.
+September also means cooler temperatures, with daytime temperatures averaging at around 60°F (16°C) – perfect for hiking.

 There are some beautiful day hikes and backpacking trips you can do in the North Cascades!
 One of the best North Cascades hikes is the Cascade Pass Trail.
 It offers stunning views of some of the park’s glaciers and peaks.
 As you reach the pass, you’ll be rewarded with views of Eldorado, Johannesburg, Magic, Mixup, and McGregor.